ryansupak2/poliana-lego-scarface/docs/instructions.md

 * On any single Die roll of exactly [6], a single Pawn may Break Out of Jail.
 * The sum of both Dice cannot be used to perform a Break Out.
 The [6] must be on a single Die.
 * However, Player is *not* required to Break Out a Pawn, just because a [6] is rolled on a single Die, and there is at least (1x) Pawn in Player's Jail.
-* The act of *not* Breaking Out, when there is the possibility to but Player choosea not tp, counts as a Voluntary Forfeit of a Move.
+* The act of *not* Breaking Out, when there is the possibility to but Player chooses not to, would count as a Voluntary Forfeit of a Move, if no other Move was made.
 * After the single Die roll of [6] is thrown, the Pawn is moved directly to the "Square 0" right outside their own Jail.
 * Pawn may *not* advance at all for the rest of the Move, even if the other Die throw hasn't been used yet.